Pulsejet: Argus As 109-014

 In 1934, Georg Hans Madelung and Munich-based Paul Schmidt proposed to the German Air Ministry a "flying bomb" powered by Schmidt's pulsejet.
-Madelung co-invented the ribbon parachute, a device used to stabilise the V-1 in its terminal dive.
-Schmidt's prototype bomb failed to meet German Air Ministry specifications, especially owing to poor accuracy, range and high cost.
+Schmidt's prototype bomb was rejected by the German Air Ministry as they were uninterested in it from a tactical perspective and assessed it as being technically dubious.
 The original Schmidt design had the pulsejet placed in a fuselage like a modern jet fighter, unlike the eventual V-1, which had the engine placed above the warhead and fuselage.

 The Argus Company began work based on Schmidt's work.
 Other German manufacturers working on similar pulsejets and flying bombs were The Askania Company, Robert Lusser of Fieseler, Dr. Fritz Gosslau of Argus and the Siemens company, which were all combined to work on the V-1.

 With Schmidt now working for Argus, the pulsejet was perfected and was officially known by its RLM designation as the Argus As 109-014.
-The first unpowered drop occurred at Peenemünde on 28 October 1942 and the first powered flight on 10 December 1942.
+The first unpowered drop occurred at Peenemünde on 28 October 1942, the first powered flight on 10 December 1942 and the first powered launch on 24 December 1942.

 The pulsejet was evaluated to be an excellent balance of cost and function: a simple design that performed well for minimal cost.
 It would run on any grade of petroleum and the ignition shutter system was not intended to last beyond the V-1's normal operational flight life of one hour.
 Although it generated insufficient thrust for takeoff, the V-1's resonant jet could operate while stationary on the launch ramp.
 The simple resonant design based on the ratio (8.7:1) of the diameter to the length of the exhaust pipe functioned to perpetuate the combustion cycle, and attained stable resonance frequency at 43 cycles per second.
 The engine produced 2200 N of static thrust and approximately 3300 N in flight.

 Ignition in the As 014 was provided by a single automotive spark plug, mounted approximately 75 cm behind the front-mounted valve array.
 The spark only operated for the start sequence for the engine; the Argus As 014, like all pulsejets, did not require ignition coils or magnetos for ignition — the ignition source being the tail of the preceding fireball during the run.
 The engine casing did not provide sufficient heat to cause diesel-type ignition of the fuel, as there is insignificant compression within a pulsejet engine.